cincospenguinos/HomeLibraryManager/README.md

   * subject --> What subject a given book belongs to (Literature, Non-Fiction, Philosophy, etc.)
   * title --> The title of a book
   * checked_out --> Whether or not the book is checked out
-  * match --> Indicate which parameters must match each other (can be 'all' or 'any' or any above parameter except 'checked_out')
+  * match --> Indicate whether to match all of the given parameters or any of the given parameters

 By default, the `match` parameter is set to `all` - that is, the collection of books returned will match all of the requested parameters.
 Below are a few examples of this: